ArcticTechnology/PythonStarterPackage/README.md

 # Python Starter Package
+The purpose of this project is to show you how to create a standard python package from scratch.
+This project is inspired by this excellent getmyip package by @iamtennislover: [https://github.com/iamtennislover/getmyip] and this great guide on deploying python packages by @sigma-coding: [https://github.com/areed1192/sigma-coding].

-This is a basic python starter package to be used as a template for creating your own python packages.
-See "PythonStarterPackage Setup Guide.md" in ```doc/``` for a detailed explanation of the package resources.
+See "PythonStarterPackage Tutorial.md" in the ```doc/``` directory for a step-by-step setup guide and a detailed explanation of the package resources.

+This package can also be used as the skeleton for when you first start building your own packages.
+To do this, follow the instructions below to install and test this package.

+Below are the Github and PyPi resources for this package.
 * Github repo: https://github.com/ArcticTechnology/PythonStarterPackage
 * PyPi: https://pypi.org/project/PythonStarterPackage/